rhenning/resume/src/professional.md

 Principal Engineer, [**_Max_**](max.com)
 2022–2024

-I am a Software & Platform Engineer-Architect working closely with tech leaders from across the newly-combined WBD organization.
-Our _Cloud Engineering & Automation_ group partners with service engineering teams in order to promote, integrate with, and steer design and implementation of multi-tenant cloud infrastructure, compute, delivery, data, messaging, observability, and networking tools.
+Throughout my time at Warner Bros.
+Discovery, I was employed as a Software and Platform Engineer-Architect in the _Cloud Engineering & Automation_ (CEA) group, working hand-in-hand with other tech leaders from across the newly-combined WBD organization.
+CEA partnered with service engineering teams in order to promote, integrate with, and steer design and implementation of multi-tenant cloud infrastructure, compute, delivery, data, messaging, observability, and networking tools.
 These platform tools lay the foundation for successful